 As we mentioned earlier, we would only recommend these traditional “trekking” backpacks if you are actually going on a trek.
 The benefit of these packs is that you can carry a lot of weight a long distance because it takes the pressure off of your shoulders and puts it onto your hips.
 Which is great when you’re climbing up the side of a mountain, but totally unnecessary when you only need to get your things from the bus or taxi to your hotel room.

-If you do decide to buy a “trekking” backpack anyway, we recommend Osprey brand packs because they are a great quality, they won’t break the bank, and they have a solid quality guarantee.
-The Aura 50 is made specifically for women and the Atmos 65 for men.
+If you do decide to buy a “trekking” backpack anyway, we recommend Osprey brand packs because they are great quality, they won’t break the bank, and they have a solid quality guarantee.
+The Kyte 46 is made specifically for women and the Atmos 65 for men.